A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: 3D SAR With Deep Learning

-Sijie and Yuanjun\cite{Yan2018Spatial} fistly presented a novel model for skeleton-based action recognition, the spatial temporal graph convolutionam networks(ST-GCN), which firstly constructed a spatial-temporal graph with the joints as graph vertexs and natural connectivities in both human body structures and time as grapg edges.
-After that the higher-level feature maps on the graph from ST-GCN will be classified by standard Softmax classifier to crooresponding cation category.
-According to this work, attention had been drawn for using GCN for skeleton-based action recognition, as a consequence lots of related works been done recently.
-The most common studies is focus on the efficient use of skeleton data\cite{2sagcn2019cvpr,Li_2019_CVPR}, and Maosen and Siheng \cite{Li_2019_CVPR} proposed the Action-Structural Graph Convolutional Networks(AS-GCN) could not only recognize a person's action, but also using multi-task learning stratgy output a prediction of the suject's next possible pose.
-The constructed graph in this work can capture richer depencies among joints by two module called Actional Links adn Structural Links.
-Fig.\ref{fig:fig6} shows the feature learning and its generalized skeleton graph of AS-GCN.
-Multi-task learning stratgy used in this work may be a promising direction because the target task would be improvement by the other task as a complementary.
+From the first aspect, \cite{li2019actional} proposed the Action-Structural Graph Convolutional Networks (AS-GCN) could not only recognize a person's action but also use a multi-task learning strategy to output a prediction of the subject's next possible pose.
+The constructed graph in this work can capture richer dependencies among joints by two modules called Actional Links and Structural Links.
+Figure~\ref{fig:fig6} shows the feature learning and its generalized skeleton graph of AS-GCN.
+Multi-task learning strategy used in this work may be a promising direction because the target task would be improved by the other task as a complementary.
+To capture and enhance richer feature representations, Shi \etal \cite{shi2019two} introduced the 2s-AGCN, which incorporates an adaptive topology graph.
+This approach allows for automatic updates leveraging the neural network's backpropagation algorithm, effectively enhancing the characterization of joint connection strengths.
+Liu \etal \cite{liu2020disentangling} proposes MS-G3D which constructs a unified spatial-temporal graph.
+This big spatial-temporal graph is composed of several subgraphs, and each subgraph represents the spatial relationships of joints on a certain frame.
+This form of the adjacent matrix can effectively model the relationship between different joints in different frames.
+Similarly, there are also a lot of following-up methods proposed for constructing more representative graphs~\cite{wang2022skeleton,hao2021hypergraph,lee2023hierarchically}.

-According to previous introduction and discussion, the most common points of concern is still data-driven, all we want is to acquire the latent information behind 3D skeleton sequence data, the general works on GCN-based action recognition is designed in the problems "How to acquire?", while this is still an open challenging problem.
-Especially the skeleton data itself is a temoral-spatial coupled, furthermore, when transforming skeleton data into a graph, the way of connections among joints and bones.
+From the second aspect, traditional GCNs operate as straight feed-forward networks, limiting low-level layers' access to semantic information from higher-level layers.
+To address this, Yang \etal \cite{yang2021feedback} introduce the Feedback Graph Convolutional Network (FGCN) aimed at incrementally acquiring global spatial-temporal features.
+Departing from direct manipulation of the complete skeleton sequence, FGCN adopts a multi-stage temporal sampling strategy to sparsely extract a sequence of input clips from the skeleton data.
+Furthermore, Bian \etal \cite{bian2021structural} introduces a structural knowledge distillation scheme aimed at mitigating accuracy loss resulting from low-quality data, thereby enhancing the model's resilience to incomplete skeleton sequences.
+Fang \etal \cite{fang2022spatial} presents the spatial-temporal slow-fast graph convolutional network (STSF-GCN), which conceptualizes skeleton data akin to a unified spatial-temporal topology, reminiscent of MS-G3D.